tetrateio/dmz-workshop/README.md

 # Overview
 This workshop provides Platform Operators, Application Developers, and Application Operators with hands on experience deploying and securing multi-cloud applications utilizing Tetrate Service Bridge.
-Includeed are presentations, demos and hands on labs.
+Included are presentations, demos and hands on labs.

 The target state infrastucture archiecture is comprised of 5 kubernetes clusters:
 - 2 clusters in the public cloud deployed in an east region and a west region